[ Birds in Mythology ]

 Birds have always been included within mythology.
 Many deities in different cultures are connected with or accompanied by birds.

-In Norse Mythology, the All Father Odin was accompanied by two large ravens named Huginn (meaning thought) and Muninn (meaning memory) They would fly around and return to tell him everything that was happening.
+In Norse Mythology, the All Father Odin was accompanied by two large ravens named Huginn (meaning thought) and Muninn (meaning memory).
+They would fly around the world and return to tell him everything that was happening.

 In Egyptian Mythology there is the famous falcon-headed god Horus, son of Isis and Osiris.
 He is the God of the Sky.
-It was believed that when he flew across the sky in his falcon form his eyes were the sun and moon respectively.
-There is also the Ibis-headed God of wisdom, Thoth the scribe.
+When he flew across the sky in his falcon form, his eyes were the sun and moon respectively.
+There is also the scribe and Ibis-headed God of wisdom, Thoth.

-In the Arabic stories, there is the myth of the Roc gigantic bird that was large enough to carry oxon off in its talons.
+In the Arabic stories, there is the myth of the Roc, a gigantic bird that was large enough to carry oxen off in its talons.

-Birds within omens are often seen as messengers.
+Birds are often seen as messengers.
 Bringing forth news, both good and bad.

 Crows, magpies and ravens are all seen in different cultures are messengers from beyond the veil, able to move between the land of living and the dead.

-Owls were often seen ill omens, predicting destruction and death.
+Owls were often seen as ill omens, predicting destruction and death.

 Cranes were considered omens of longevity while eagles are seen as omens of strength and endurance in dark times.